zedifen/forwardproxy/README.md

 The simplest way to enable the forward proxy without authentication just include the `forward_proxy` directive in your Caddyfile.
 However, this allows anyone to use your server as a proxy, which might not be desirable.

-The `forward_proxy` directive has no default order and must be used within a `route` directive to explicitly specify its order of evaluation.
+Using the `order` directive you must give the order in which `forward_proxy` and other directives should be used.

 In the Caddyfile the addresses must start with `:443` for the `forward_proxy` to work for proxy requests of all origins.

-Here's an example of all properties in use (note that the syntax is subject to change):
+Simple example that uses forward_proxy as first priority and as second just shows a webpage (using `file_server` directive) to hide that this is a proxy:

 ```
 :443, example.com